davidhay25/actnow/input/pagecontent/architecture.md

 This requirement does bring support requirements that are being developed.
 Specifically, the order that bundles are submitted is important, as some resources (particularly the Care Plans) are updated as part of the data acquisition.

-This step will also add a Provenance resource to the bundle (it could be supplied by the originating system, though there is value in it being applied by the system.)
+This step could also add a Provenance resource to the bundle (it could be supplied by the originating system, though there is value in it being applied by the system.)

 In this architecture, the validator function is performed by an Integration Engine - though other architectures are certainly feasible.
 However, it is assumed that the FHIR server is a 'generic' server and so will not be capable of the business level validation required.